The first thing to say on this topic is that I am talking about the everyday stress we all experience.

-Stress is always present, and is actually a necessary motivator … when used constructively.
+In the business world it can actually be a motivator … when used constructively.

-There are also times when the stress levels are higher than at others … so having some tips to deal with stress are always useful.
+There are certainly times when the stress levels are higher than at others … so having some tips to deal with stress are always useful.

 Ten common sense principles for reducing stress in our lives